-The District’s ambulance service is provided by Santa Clara County Ambulance, which has been Santa Clara County’s 911 ambulance provider since 2011.
+The District’s ambulance service is provided by Santa Clara County Ambulance.

 Use of special reflective paint makes the ambulance highly visible at night in the light of headlights.